 About Scar, one of Disney's best villains

 Another important highlight to be mentioned is the “new” Scar.
-We have a cold, calculating lion, literally "from evil", gloomy, dark, heartless and unscrupulous.
-His cold, cutting voice mixed with the look, with the help of the suspense soundtrack, causes fear in the viewer.
-This is due to the fact that the children of 1994 are already adults and can deal with the lion's villains and evil.
-The scenes in which he appears bring a dense, tense and dreadful atmosphere - some children in the session, wept with the scenes in which he appeared.
+We have a cold, calculating lion, literally “evil”, gloomy, dark, heartless and scrupulous.
+His cold and cutting voice mixed with the look, with the help of the suspenseful soundtrack, cause fear in the viewer.
+This is due to the fact that the children of 1994 are already adults and can deal with the villainy and evil of the lion.
+The scenes in which he appears, bring a dense, tense and terrified atmosphere - some children in the session, cried with the scenes in which he appeared.

-The scenes adapted for the “flesh and blood” version, was of paramount importance to live up to the events.
-It is impossible to redo the scene of animals climbing on each other, singing and dancing according to the song in the musical number What I want most is to be king, for example.
+The scenes adapted to the “flesh and blood” version were of paramount importance to do justice to the events.
+It's impossible to remake the scene of the animals climbing on each other, singing and dancing to the song in the musical number.
+What I want most is to be king, for example.
 These are new times, other technologies exist, as well as the way of producing films in 3D.
-Copy and paste the film in its entirety, even if in 3D realistic, it wouldn't have the same grace as watching the movie.
+Copy and paste the film in its entirety, even if in 3D realistic, wouldn't be as fun as watching the movie.
 This is the “cheap” of this new wave of live actions gives Disney: is the reproduction 100% faithful or not, according to the necessary context of changes, but with the insertion of the reality in which the plot is set.

 It is impossible to speak of The Lion King without mentioning his songs, after all, the film is a musical.
 Not as a traditional musical, but within the framework that Disney likes to produce his animations.
 Without delay, the dubbed version of the songs does not work.
 It is strange, lackluster, without that same strength that the songs had - it is understandable to have the new clothes within the proposed objective, as previously said, however, giant frills and melismas did not match the purpose of the songs, which were just to fill the musical number and entertain.